rnicrosoft-studio/latex-docker/README.md

 For the whole list of supported tags, see [this page](https://github.com/rnicrosoft-studio/latex-docker/pkgs/container/latex/versions?filters%5Bversion_type%5D=tagged).

-# Notice
+# Appendix

+> [!WARNING]
-DO NOT leave LaTeX source files in Windows filesystem and use this image with WSL to compile!
+> DO NOT leave LaTeX source files in Windows filesystem and use this image with WSL to compile!
-I/O performance on mounted drive is [extremely bad](https://learn.microsoft.com/en-us/windows/wsl/filesystems#file-storage-and-performance-across-file-systems).
+> I/O performance on mounted drives is [extremely bad](https://learn.microsoft.com/en-us/windows/wsl/filesystems#file-storage-and-performance-across-file-systems).

 For the reference, here is a compilation benchmark of [a 50 pages PDF](https://github.com/sjtug/SJTUThesis) with different methods on the same computer: